matloff/regtools/inst/UnbalancedClasses.md

 (Eqn.
 2)

-Now suppose the analyst artificially changes the class counts in the data (or, as in the letters example, the data is artificially sampled by design), with proportions q and 1-q for the two classes.
+Now suppose the analyst artificially changes the class counts in the data (or, as in the Letters example, the data is artificially sampled by design), with proportions q and 1-q for the two classes.
 In the case of artificially equalizing the class proportions, we have q = 0.5.
 Then the above becomes, in the eyes of your ML algorithm,